-Mortgage investment income increased 65% to \$105.7 million from \$63.9 million.
+Mortgage investment income increased 32% to \$139.9 million from \$105.7 million.
 The increase was due primarily to the interest rate environment.
 Interest rates rose steadily through 2022 as the market reacted to a cycle of rate hikes by the Bank of Canada to address inflation risks.
-The impact was such that 5-year bond yields increased by about 200 basis points between December 31, 2021 and December 31, 2022.
+The impact was such that 5-year bond yields increased by about 250 basis points between December 31, 2022, and the high point in 2023.
 This directly affected mortgage rates offered by the Company such that it earned comparatively more interest income on its mortgage and loan investment portfolio and mortgages accumulated for securitization.